 Our executive compensation program seeks to provide total compensation at pay levels of executives with similar roles at comparable companies when targeted levels of performance are achieved.
-Use of survey data from our peers plays a significant role in the structure of the compensation program as it is a primary input in setting target levels for base salaries, cash bonuses and equity awards and helping us to ensure that the compensation is market competitive in order to attract and retain talent.
+Use of peer group survey data provided by Radford plays a significant role in the structure of the compensation program.
+It is important input in setting target levels for base salaries, cash bonuses and equity awards and helping us to ensure that the compensation is market competitive in order to attract and retain talent.

 The Company participates in compensation surveys conducted by Radford each year.
-The Company has access to the resulting Radford reports, which are specific to the pharmaceutical and biotech industry and provide data on salaries, bonuses and equity grants for specific job functions.
-The Company utilizes this information when reviewing the salaries for all of its employees, including the NEOs.
+The Company has access to the resulting Radford reports, which are specific to the pharmaceutical and biotechnology industries and provide data on salaries, cash bonuses and equity awards for specific job functions.
+Radford's input is one of the inputs for assessing our executive compensation program.

-With the guidance of Radford, the Compensation Committee determined an appropriate peer group for use and reference in 2019.
-The Compensation Committee uses peer data to help identify a reasonable benchmark for base salaries, cash bonuses and equity awards and then analyzes company and individual performance to make compensation decisions.
-We believe that the design of our executive compensation programs, with its emphasis on reward for achievement of the key goals that comprise our annual and long-term business plan, does not create incentives for our executives to take excessive or unnecessary risks that could threaten the value of the Company.
+With the guidance of Radford, the Compensation Committee determined the Peer Group for use and reference in 2020.
+The Compensation Committee used the peer data and the assistance of Radford to identify a reasonable reference point for base salaries, cash bonuses and equity awards.
+The Committee then analyzed overall company and individual executive performance to make final compensation decisions.
+We believe that the design of our executive compensation program, with its emphasis on reward for achievement of the key goals that comprise our annual and long-term business plan, does not create incentives for our executives to take excessive or unnecessary risks that could threaten the value of the Company or are reasonably likely to cause a material adverse effect on the Company.
 However, Radford's review does include a risk assessment of our executive compensation programs.

-The general criteria we used for selecting peers included:
+The criteria we used for selecting peers included:

-- Public commercial biopharmaceutical companies; - Market values generally between \$850 million and \$7.5 billion; - · Companies with annual revenue generally between \$150 million and \$1 billion; and - Companies with 150-1,250 employees reflecting other organizations of similar scale and complexity.
+- Public commercial biopharmaceutical companies; - Market values generally between \$500 million and \$6.0 billion; - · Companies with annual revenue generally between \$150 million and \$1 billion; and - Companies with 150-1,250 employees reflecting other organizations of similar scale and complexity.

-Using these criteria, the following companies were determined to comprise the Company's 2019 peer group (Peer Group): Acadia Pharmaceuticals, Acorda Therapeutics, Alkermes, Amarin, Corcept Therapeutics, Eagle Pharmaceuticals, Emergent BioSolutions, Exelixis, Halozyme Therapeutics, Horizon Pharma, Innovia, Intercept Pharmaceuticals, Ionis Pharmaceuticals, Ironwood Pharmaceuticals, Ligand Pharmaceuticals, Momenta Pharmaceuticals, Neurocrine Biosciences, Pacira Pharmaceuticals, PTC Therapeutics, Puma Biotechnology, Repligen, Retrophin, Sarepta Therapeutics and Vanda Pharmaceuticals.
-The Company was at the 52nd percentile of Peer Group market capitalization, 74th percentile of Peer Group revenue and 60th percentile of Peer Group headcount when the Peer Group was approved.
+Using these criteria, the following companies were determined to comprise the Company's 2020 peer group (Peer Group): Acadia Pharmaceuticals, Agios Pharmaceuticals, Alkermes, Amarin, Amicus Therapeutics, Corcept Therapeutics, Eagle Pharmaceuticals, Emergent BioSolutions, Enanta Pharmaceuticals, Exelixis, Halozyme Therapeutics, Heron Therapeutics, Horizon Therapeutics, Intercept Pharmaceuticals, Ironwood Pharmaceuticals, Ligand Pharmaceuticals, Pacira Pharmaceuticals, PTC Therapeutics, Repligen, Retrophin, Sarepta Therapeutics and Spectrum Pharmaceuticals.
+For 2020, the Company was at the 80th percentile of Peer Group revenues; 41st percentile of Peer Group three year compounded annual growth rate; and 37th percentile of Peer Group headcount.